What Is Composable Banking? Architecture & Examples

 1. What is composable banking?

 Yes.
-Most successful transitions begin with hybrid models, where orchestration and API gateways wrap legacy systems, enabling them to interact with new services without full replacement.
-This allows banks to modernize incrementally, testing composability without risking mission-critical operations.
+Most transitions start with API gateways and orchestration layers that wrap legacy systems, enabling them to interact with new modules without full replacement.
+This hybrid approach reduces risk and allows incremental modernization.

-5. What are the main components of a composable banking architecture?
+8. What are the main benefits of composable banking?

-8. When should a bank transition to a composable model?
+9. When should a bank transition to composable banking?

 Related Posts